agdamsbo/ENIGMAtrial_R/README.md

 # ENIGMA
- Coding work of the ENIGMA trial
+ Documenting coding work in the ENIGMA trial.
+This includes everything from preparation to final analyses.